viadeo/kasper-framework/doc/source/manual/Access Kasper platform/Kasper java client.rst

 	KasperError error = result.getError();
         // do something using the error code or the messages list } else {
-     // if no error occured you can access the payload SuperCoolResult payload = result.get();
+     // if no error occured you can access the answer SuperCoolResult answer = result.get();
    }

 Hard to make it shorter! :)